thomas6785/thomas6785.github.io/_posts/_DRAFT_2024-10-30-UCD-Innovation-Academy-Hackathon-Sabbko-55.md

 I really enjoyed suggesting an idea I'd been thinking about for a while, which we continued to develop as a team.

-It was amazing to work with five fellow nerds:
+It was amazing to work with five fellow nerds: Aditya Bhargav Akella, Blessed Rita Fonkoh, Bhuvann V, Krishna Teja, Oliver FitzPatrick

+'Sabbko' means 'Everyone' in Hindi.

 # Sabbko
 Our product was an educational platform for licensing to universities.
 It would include a library of learning materials grouped into modules.